rscherl17/ruby_intro/lib/markdown/rough.md

 And that is precisely what you need to be thinking at all times as you are writing Ruby. **What class of object do I have?** **What methods can I call on this kind of object?**

 Alright, so the **primary syntax** in Ruby is very simple -- `object.method`.
 However, here's one small wrinkle: some methods require additional inputs.
-For example, there is a method called `gsub` which we can call on `String`s, which will substitute characters with other characters:
+For example, there is a method called `gsub` which we can call on `String`s, which will substitute characters with other characters.
+Try it:

 ```ruby
 "Hello".gsub("l", "z")